When Was Schizophrenia Discovered? A Brief History Of The Disorder

 Psychotic disorders and mental health in the DSM-5

-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) is the current version of the handbook used by healthcare professionals to guide the diagnostic process.
-The DSM-5 classifying criteria of primary psychotic disorders now emphasizes that these conditions exist along a spectrum.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) is the current version of the handbook used by mental health care professionals to guide the diagnostic process.
+The DSM-5 classifying criteria of mental health disorders, including primary psychotic disorders, now emphasize that these conditions exist along a spectrum, and are distinct from an intellectual disability and cannot be better explained by another condition.

-The DSM-5 now views psychosis "as only one of several dimensions of neuropsychiatric disturbance in these disorders."
-Psychosis is usually seen in terms of how it may accompany other dimensions of neuropsychiatric disturbance, such as cognitive impairments and emotional disturbances.
+The DSM-5 now views psychosis or psychotic illness "as only one of several dimensions of neuropsychiatric disturbance in these disorders."
+Psychosis is usually seen in terms of how it may accompany other dimensions of neuropsychiatric disturbance, such as cognitive impairments and emotional disturbances during a psychotic episode.
 Previously, psychosis was broadly described as a “gross impairment in reality testing” or “loss of ego boundaries” that interfered with functioning and the ability to meet the demands of one's life.

 By recognizing psychotic disorders along a spectrum, the DSM-5 also highlights the importance of a more holistic approach to mental health in understanding these conditions.
 Hallucinations, delusions, thought disorders, and movement disorders may now be seen as consisting of psychotic symptoms to the extent that they affect the way a person thinks, behaves, and experiences their reality.